Update: See what happened when we worked out with the Mirror by Lululemon for a month.

 You can't see a screen when the Mirror is powered off or in sleep mode, but when you turn the device on (using the switch on the bottom frame) or wake it using the iOS app, a 40-inch, full-HD (1080p) LCD screen comes to life.
 It doesn't really look like a screen, though; the display seamlessly blends with the Mirror so that it looks like the workout videos appearing on screen are actually in the Mirror itself.
 This is amazing but also disorienting at first, because you're watching the instructors teach a class but watching yourself at the same time — more on that in a minute.

-I then installed the Mirror app, which is available only on iOS, so I could get started with a workout.
+I then installed the Mirror app, so I could get started with a workout.
 The Mirror connects to your iPhone over Wi-Fi, and pairing the two is quick and easy.
 (I did have other Wi-Fi troubles, but more on that later.)
 Then, I entered my profile information, including height, weight, goals, preferred types of exercise and the equipment I have at my house (a chair and dumbbells).